DineshDevaraj/million-iteration/README.md

 # million-iteration
 Collection of steps to compare time taken by MySQL Join statement against Python for-loops

 There is a ***superstition*** among many software developers that SQL Join statements works at speed of light with zero milli-second time taken and they think SQL engine as a magic box.
-This benchmark is an attempt to compare the time taken by SQL Join statements against for-loops in Python programming language
+This benchmark is an attempt to compare the time taken by SQL Join statements against for-loops in Python programming language.

+Q1.
 So are SQL Joins not fast?
 Yes they are fast compared to subquery but not compared to native programs.
 The word performance is a relative term.
 Which means when you say SQL Join statements are fast, you also have to answer the question "Compared to what?"

+Q2.
+So should I use Python / programming language approach instead of SQL Joins?
+I am not saying that either.
+You should be able to identify when to use what.
+Inorder to indentify the right approach you need to know how SQL Joins work and what kind of perfromance gain it offers.

 # Pre Requisite
 1. Docker installed